 This use class brings together:

-However shops and facilities considered important to the local community have been placed into Use Class F2.
+The previous classes have been brought together into a single use class to allow for changes of use without the need of planning permission.
+Shops and facilities considered important to the local community have been placed into Use Class F2.

 Use Class F1 – Learning and non-residential institutions